-Course Title Level 3 Tourism Level 3 Visual Art (Painting) Level 3 Whakairo Entry Level 3 students who have previously taken Level 2 tourism must have successfully completed Level 2.
-9 credits in Level 2 Visual Art.
-Level 1 and/or 2 English Analyses Skills.
-Level 2 or prior knowledge and experience.
-Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Unit Standards • 18 credits internally assessed By Achievement Standards 8 credits internally assessed 14 credits externally assessed By Unit Standards 24 credits internally assessed Content Knowledge of Australia as a tourist destination Knowledge of New Zealand as a tourist destination Knowledge of the Pacific Islands as a tourist destination The opportunity to do a variety of Maori Tourism standards Optional Rotorua trip cost of \$160 approximately (for accommodation, transport and food).
-Use practical work to demonstrate an understanding of painting conventions Investigate and use of ideas and methods in the context of a drawing study in painting Systematically clarify ideas using drawing informed by established painting practice Produce a systematic body of work that integrates conventions and regenerates ideas within painting practice These students will be challenged by extending their knowledge and understanding of Whakairo meanings in particular situations.
-They will need to generate and refine visual ideas to create a carved story.
-Each student will need to examine three carved objects, they will research and discuss ways of how the objects were produced and why.
-They will also look at the changes in the production of Whakairo through the influence of modern technology and media.
-Project: • Carved pattern board • Waka Huia • Collaboration TBC Contact Mr M. Troost Mrs R. Clist Ms J. Simmonds
+Course Title Level 3 Te Reo Māori Level 3 Tourism Level 3 Visual Art (Painting) Entry 14 credits in Level 2 Te Reo Māori.
+Level 3 students who have previously taken Level 2 tourism must have successfully completed Level 2.
+8 credits in Level 2 Visual Art.
+Level 1 or 2 English Analyses Skills.
+Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards • 16 credits internally assessed • 6 credits externally assessed By Unit Standards • 18 credits internally assessed By Achievement Standards • 8 credits internally assessed • 14 credits externally assessed Content Students are required to build a portfolio of evidence showing their understanding of Te Reo Māori in listening, speaking, reading and writing.
+The course is based on kaupapa of international significance and how they impact on Aotearoa.
+Knowledge of Australia as a tourist destination Knowledge of New Zealand as a tourist destination Knowledge of the Pacific Islands as a tourist destination The opportunity to do a variety of Maori Tourism standards Optional Rotorua trip cost of \$160 approximately (for accommodation, transport and food).
+Use practical work to demonstrate an understanding of painting conventions Investigate and use of ideas and methods in the context of a drawing study in painting Systematically clarify ideas using drawing informed by established painting practice Produce a systematic body of work that integrates conventions and regenerates ideas within painting practice This course is ideal for students wanting a career in the following, but not limited to: Fine art - artist architecture, archivist, concept art, art director, curator, body artist, tattooist, florist, interior designer, signwriter, exhibition technician, landscaper, architect.
+Contact Matua Wiremu Mr M. Troost Mrs R. Barclay-Clist